North Metropolitan TAFE

-North Metropolitan TAFE is a state government-funded educational facility delivering Technical and Further Education (TAFE).
+North Metropolitan TAFE is a state government-funded educational institution delivering Technical and Further Education (TAFE).
 It services the northern suburbs of Perth across ten campuses.

-It was formed on 11 April 2016, when the State Government announced after the Independent Review of the Vocational Education and Training Sector in Western Australia, that the 11 State Training Providers would be streamlined and form five new TAFE colleges in Western Australia.
+North Metropolitan TAFE was formed on 11 April 2016, when the Government of Western Australia announced after the Independent Review of the Vocational Education and Training Sector in Western Australia, that the 11 State Training Providers would be streamlined and form five new TAFE colleges in Western Australia.
 This resulted in the merging of Central Institute and West Coast Institute to form North Metropolitan TAFE.

 At the beginning of 2017, two campuses (Balga and Midland) that were formerly part of Polytechnic West also joined North Metropolitan TAFE.